-The dome will be the last major subsystem to be completed.
+The dome is the last major subsystem to be completed.
 Indeed it will not be done until mid 2026.
-The critical aspects that are needed are: to install, provide control for, and optimize the actuators for the dome louvers and the installation of the HVAC ductwork used for daytime thermal conditioning of the dome interior.
+The critical aspects that are needed are to install, provide control for, and optimize the actuators for the dome louvers.
 There are 40 louvers, and some large fraction need to be operable (open at fractions consistent with telemetry in real time for temperatures and wind).
-The first actuators are installed now and one louver has been opened at night.
-Still more will need to be brought on line after the handover to meeting the system image quality criterion (we currently expect 12 will be operable after handover).
-If the louvers limit us to worse than typical min SRD system DIQ performance, we won't be able to start the LSST until they are largely deployed and in routine operation.
+The first actuators are installed now and may be operable before the shutdown.
+Still more will need to be brought on line after the handover.
+If the louvers limit us to worse than typical min SRD performance, we won't be able to start the LSST until they are largely deployed and in routine operation.

-There are large ducts that will provide conditioned air distribution supplied by the main air handlers inside the facility.
-This system is designed to pre-condition the internal dome environment during daytime hours to minimize thermal discontinuities at the start of each night caused by diurnal heating.
-This system is designed improve our ability to maintain the enclosure at closer to the anticipated mean nighttime temperature during the (earlier) day time.
-Maintaining thermal equilibrium in the environment in and around the telescope is critical to optimum DIQ during the night.
+There are large ducts that will provide for air distribution via the main air handlers inside the facility.
+This system should improve our ability to maintain the enclosure at closer to the required nighttime temperature during the day time.
+Hitting the right temperature in the environment around the telescope is critical to good IQ during the night.
 The ducts are necessary but not sufficient.
 We will also need to gain experience in forecasting the coming night's temperature to be able to use the air conditioning effectively (i.e. to set the system to hit the right target).